CPU

 Total and per-core load with sparklines, current clock frequency, package temperature, and power draw.

-Core load, temperatures, clocks, power, VRAM, and fan RPM.
+Core load, temperatures, clocks, power, VRAM, and fan load.
 D3D engine workload breakdown shows when the GPU is rendering 3D or decoding video.
 Includes a multi-GPU selector so you can pin a specific GPU instead of auto-switching each tick.

 Current usage alongside the full memory spec read directly from BIOS — type, speed, stick identification, and live DDR5/DDR4 temperature.